isomerpages/pmo-nccs/media/press-releases/_posts/2024-03-26-post-Appointment of Singapore's Ambassador for Climate Action.md

 a blended finance platform (Financing Asia’s Transition Partnership or FAST-P) to address climate finance gaps and increase the bankability of green and transition projects in Asia.
-Mr Menon has a strong international network in climate finance.&nbsp; He has chaired international committees such as the Network of Central Banks and Supervisors for Greening the Financial System and the Asia-Pacific Advisory Board of the Glasgow Financial Alliance for Net Zero.</p>
+Mr Menon has a strong international network in climate finance.&nbsp;He has chaired international committees such as the Network of Central Banks and Supervisors for Greening the Financial System and the Asia-Pacific Advisory Board of the Glasgow Financial Alliance for Net Zero.</p>